Do you have any exciting travel plans for this year?

 It’s a terrible word that gets thrown around far too much.
 I think it’s one of those words the world would be a lot better off without.
 We use it to judge other people as well as ourselves when we are feeling insecure.
 Nothing good about that combo.

-I was taken back when I read it because to be honest I do it all the time.
+I was taken aback when I read it because, to be honest, I do it all the time.
 If I want to go to a bar to have a glass of wine, in my hometown or overseas, I just do it.

 It hasn’t always been the case but as I mentioned above traveling alone gives you confidence – not to mention the fact that I stopped caring what strangers think of me a long time ago!